Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-Although live action videos are all the rage, which will be more valuable to your learners?
-You standing in front of the camera discussing your points or you narrating a script and then creating a professional presentation to go along with it?
+Although live-action videos are all the rage, which will be more valuable to your learners?
+Are you standing in front of the camera discussing your points or are you narrating a script and then creating a professional presentation to go along with it?

 Most people are going to feel like the presentation wins here.

 I go to live seminars every so often and ALL the presenters have a visual presentation of some sort.
 They never just get up there on stage and talk with no visuals.
 They always have a presentation which is typically a slide show, they stand next to it, and they give their talk.

 You can definitely film yourself or the course instructor going through the presentation just like what you’d see when you’re at a live presentation.
 Otherwise, I know I’d much rather view course material with a voice-over along with a nice, professional visual presentation.

 If you can model Brendon Burchard who speaks into the camera with minimal visual aids then that’s great.
 However, his material isn’t the most challenging (it is very valuable though).
 He doesn’t typically need diagrams and images to help explain the material and if he does he uses very minimal visual aids (sometimes just post-it notes on a board).
 But this style won’t work with all online courses.

 If you’re creating a course covering complex material you may choose to use screen capture software to create your videos.